 Notice that you don’t see, ‘eating acidic food’ on the list.
 That’s because the concept of ‘systemic acidosis’ in terms of acid-alkaline diets is completely made up.

-And no, having an unbalanced body pH is NOT causing all sorts of horrible diseases.
-The important points of acid-base balance are simple, and there’s no excuse to make a mockery of basic physiology and twist it just to make a buck.
+The important points of acid-base balance are simple, and there’s no excuse to ignore this very basic physiology just to make a buck.

 Would you use lemon or orange juice to disinfect a contaminated countertop?